csc2431-master/x0-composition-f21/README.md

 # x0-composition-f21
-Shows and example of an Event class created as a composition of string, Date, and Time classes
+Example of an Event class created as a composition of string, Date, and Time classes